-The agenda guides the proceedings of the board meeting.
-The superintendent shall prepare the agenda with consultation from the board president.
-Other members of the Board who desire to have an item placed on the monthly agenda may do so by contacting the superintendent or, in writing, the board president by the date established in this policy and the item will be duly considered for inclusion.
+The agenda guides the proceedings of the Board meeting.
+The Superintendent shall prepare the agenda with consultation from the Board President.
+Other members of the Board who desire to have an item placed on the monthly agenda may do so by contacting the Superintendent or the Board President in writing five (5) calendar days before the regularly scheduled agenda meeting.
+The Superintendent or the Board President shall respond a Board Member's request to add an item to the agenda no later than the day before the regularly scheduled agenda meeting.